Global HR Organization Gets Serious About Empowering Working Moms

 About TOOTRiS

-TOOTRiS is the nation's largest, most comprehensive Child Care network, with nearly 200,000 providers making access to care convenient, affordable, and on-demand.
-TOOTRiS' unique technology unifies key stakeholders, enabling employers to provide fully managed Child Care Benefits, so their workforce has the flexibility and family support they need while organizations seek to increase productivity and their ROI.
-Learn more at TOOTRiS.com.
+TOOTRiS is the nation’s largest, most comprehensive Child Care network, with nearly 200,000 providers making access to care convenient, affordable, and on-demand.
+TOOTRiS’ unique technology unifies key stakeholders, enabling employers to provide fully managed Child Care Benefits, so their workforce has the flexibility and family support they need while organizations seek to increase productivity and their ROI.
+Through the platform, TOOTRiS helps parents and providers connect and transact in real-time, empowering working parents to secure quality Child Care, while allowing providers to unlock their potential and fully monetize their program.

 Jeff McAdam